ivaylokenov/MyTested.WebApi/README.md

 Code by Ivaylo Kenov.
 Copyright 2015 Ivaylo Kenov.

 This library is intended to be used in both open-source and commercial environments.
-To allow its use in as many situations as possible, MyWebApi is dual-licensed.
-You may choose to use MyWebApi under either the Apache License, Version 2.0, or the Microsoft Public License (Ms-PL).
+To allow its use in as many situations as possible, MyTested.WebApi is dual-licensed.
+You may choose to use MyTested.WebApi under either the Apache License, Version 2.0, or the Microsoft Public License (Ms-PL).
 These licenses are essentially identical, but you are encouraged to evaluate both to determine which best fits your intended use.

-Refer to [LICENSE](https://github.com/ivaylokenov/MyWebApi/blob/master/LICENSE) for detailed information.
+Refer to [LICENSE](https://github.com/ivaylokenov/MyTested.WebApi/blob/master/LICENSE) for detailed information.

 ## Any questions, comments or additions?

-If you have a feature request or bug report, leave an issue on the [issues page](https://github.com/ivaylokenov/MyWebApi/issues) or send a [pull request](https://github.com/ivaylokenov/MyWebApi/pulls).
+If you have a feature request or bug report, leave an issue on the [issues page](https://github.com/ivaylokenov/MyTested.WebApi/issues) or send a [pull request](https://github.com/ivaylokenov/MyTested.WebApi/pulls).
 For general questions and comments, use the [StackOverflow](http://stackoverflow.com/) forum.